stevepott3r/stevepott3r/README.md

 - 👋 Hi, I’m @stevepott3r
 - 👀 I’m interested in cloud, automation, crypto, blockchain
-- 🌱 I’m currently learning about blockchain
+- 🌱 I’m currently learning about blockchain & GCP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that runs in the cloud
 - 📫 How to reach me ...

 <!---